 A major design consideration is the economics of steel and its impact on the column bay spacing, especially in distribution space.
 If you think about Amazon or Wayfair, a customer can purchase a pen or a couch – two very different sized items that need to be stored and accessed efficiently.
 The flexibility of a building’s racking system and its ability to handle a range of inventory is important.
 If you increase the building’s column bay spacing, you can increase the size of stored goods.

 Warehouses typically have wider column bay spacing of 52 to 54 feet, as compared to office or flex buildings, which have spacing between 35 to 40 feet.
 The wider bays allow for more racking within the bay for storage and a better use of space.
 When steel is expensive, smaller column spacing is desired because it needs less steel support.
 The challenge is to find the sweet spot where you can expand column spacing and still have structural support that enables you to get a good rate of return.

-Mark Kunz is a principal of Maugel Architect.
+Mike Kunz is a principal of Maugel Architect.
 For over 25 years, Maugel Architects has been shaping exceptional spaces and creating environments for innovation and growth.
-Maugel’s designs come to life in millions of square feet of commercial real estate throughout New England for a wide range of industries, including industrial, technology, life sciences, healthcare, mixed-use, multifamily and custom residential.
-Mike can be reached at 978 456 2897, email@example.com.
+Maugel’s designs come to life in millions of square feet of commercial real estate throughout New England for a wide range of industries, including industrial, technology, life sciences, healthcare, and residential.
+Mike can be reached at 978 456 2897, firstname.lastname@example.org.